benjaminwoodier/liberantiquia/README.md

 ## Current Status

-This is a full release, with both Asuryani and Saedath rules, as well as World Rune functionality.
-Currently certain changes to unit entries based on World Runes are not available in the repo (i.e. removing the Support Squad rule) - please consult the text rules for full information.
+This is a full release, with both Asuryani and Saedath rules.
+World Runes are currently not functional - please consult the Liber Antiquia rules for full information and to ensure there are no rules errors.

 ---